Learn how to make Cricut paper flowers that can be used to embellish anything. Cricut roses are fun and easy to make once you learn how!

 Rolling Up Cricut 3D Flowers

-Place the very edge of the spiral into the quilling tool.
+Place the very edge of the end of the spiral into the quilling tool.
+This will be the center of the flower.

 I wrap about 1/4 of the cardstock around itself and then remove the tool.
 Place a finger on the top and the bottom of the flower to hold it together and keep turning it with your other fingers until the entire spiral is rolled up.